The Daimler, Lanchester and BSA connection

 The Daimler name is used both in the UK and Germany.
 From the turn of the last century, all Coventry built Daimlers have been of British design and there is no connection between Daimler Benz of Stuttgart and Daimler of Coventry.

-Simms later founded what was to become the Royal Automobile Club and the Society of Motor Manufactures and Traders.
-He is arguably the founder of the modern British Motor industry.
+Simms later founded what was to become the Royal Automobile Club and the Society of Motor Manufacturers and Traders.
+He is arguably the founder of the modern British motor industry.